 Failure culture does not mean promoting mistakes

-When we come across error culture, we often come across a fear: that, who mistakes culture in Company allows or promotes, so that automatically promotes errors.
+When we come across error culture, we often run into fears that whoever allows or encourages error culture in companies automatically promotes errors.

-But that's not the point.
-Instead, it is still about avoiding mistakes as much as possible - but only by learning together in the team, not by punishment and control.
-The best way to do this is to read the following 10 tips.
+But that's not the case Sense there.
+Instead, it's still about avoiding mistakes as much as possible - but by learning together in a team, not by punishment and control.
+You can find out how to do this in the following 10 tips.

 Learning at all levels